drkstr101/prism-next/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/drkstr101/prism-next)

 Run `docker compose up --detach && yarn start` to launch all applications and services in development mode.
+Run `yarn build` to prepare a production release.
 Any build artifacts will be stored in the `dist/` directory, ready to be deployed.
-Other top level tasks include: `format`, `lint`, `test`, `build`, and `e2e`.
+Other top-level tasks include: `format`, `lint`, `test`, and `e2e`.

 ## Background